Maxim0101/algorithms-practice/README.md

 # algorithms-practice
-This repository contains all of the algorithms I have practiced and implemented on my own time.
+This repository will contain all of the algorithms I have practiced and studied.

 Each file will contain the following:
-- Name of algorithm [Time Complexity, Space Complexity]
+- Purpose of the algorithm
+- Function (how the algorithm works)
+- Best Use Cases
-- advantages
+- Time Complexity
-- disadvantages
+- Space Complexity
-- pseudocode
+- My Code
-- my code
+- Testing Examples
-- An AI's optimized version of my code to compare